 NixCI Cache

-NixCI automatically uses a specialised NixCI Cache at https://cache.nix-ci.com for all builds.
+NixCI automatically uses a specialised NixCI Cache for all builds.

 You can benefit from this cache on your own machine as well.